 - Made a Slave: Pretty much the premise of the game.

-- Mercy Kill: Andreas witnesses one of these while being shipped to Rome.
-It takes him a while to realize why it was a mercy kill, though.
+- Mercy Kill: The main character witnesses one of these while being shipped to Rome.
+It takes him a while to realize why it was a "mercy" kill, though.

 - Take a Third Option: At one point of the game, you're forced to choose between ratting out Lula or letting Alexius get punished.
 You can choose a third option of taking the fall and the resulting punishment yourself, causing you to gain approval from both Lula and Alexius at the cost of a reduction in your stats.